acoustid/acoustid-server/README.md

 Before you can run the test suite, you need to create a configuration file called acoustid-test.conf.
 This should use a separate database from the one you use for development, but it should have the same structure.
-The simplest way to create it is to copy your development database.

 You can then run the test suite like this: